-In Figure 1 we provide an overview about the distribution of ECMWF p-SSWs as a function of the year, forecast lead time and calendar month (see Fig. S1 for a corresponding analysis of UKMO forecasts). p-SSWs are found for all winter seasons considered.
+In Fig. 1 we provide an overview about the distribution of ECMWF p-SSWs as a function of the year, forecast lead time and calendar month (see Fig. S1 in the Supplement for a corresponding analysis of UKMO forecasts); p-SSWs are found for all winter seasons considered.
 Absolute numbers are presented to show which winter seasons contribute how many events to the analysis.
-Due to the realtime-hindcast-setup, the number of underlying forecasts varies across winter seasons.
-Therefore, we additionally provide a proxy for the SSW probability per winter season to illustrate inter-annual variability (see appendix B for details).
+Due to the real-time hindcast setup, the number of underlying forecasts varies across winter seasons.
+Therefore, we additionally provide a proxy for the SSW probability per winter season to illustrate inter-annual variability (see Appendix B for details).

-The largest number of events is identified in the winter season 2017/18, which includes also the most forecasts (realtime 2017/18 plus hindcasts related to initializations from 2018/19 to 2020/21).
+The largest number of events is identified in the winter season 2017/18, which also includes the most forecasts (realtime 2017/18 plus hindcasts related to initializations from 2018/19 to 2020/21).
 Different factors lead to a highly varying number of events between the different years.
-These include internal dynamic variability, a slightly varying number of underlying forecasts, due to the realtime/ hindcast prediction setup, and the varying number of events per winter due to the evolution of the polar vortex of the real atmosphere in the respective winter, which determines the initial conditions of the forecasts.
+These include internal dynamic variability; a slightly varying number of underlying forecasts, due to the real-time/hindcast prediction setup; and the varying number of events per winter due to the evolution of the polar vortex of the real atmosphere in the respective winter, which determines the initial conditions of the forecasts.